 We’ve identified the necessary infrastructure communities need to participate in the tech economy.
 These are imperative for communities if they want to drive outcomes on their own.
 Without them, communities will struggle to achieve local wealth creation and quality tech employment.

 - Local leadership capacity

-Direct drivers enable communities to successfully compete in the digital economy.
-These focus on building local capacity and providing access to digital jobs, capital, and workforce development and support.
+Direct drivers enable communities to successfully compete in the tech economy.
+These focus on building local capacity and providing access to tech jobs, capital, and workforce development and support.
 We focus on developing these through the Rural Innovation Initiative:

 - Scalable Tech Entrepreneur Support and Incubation